Discriminatory Impact Cited

 Although it is difficult to state with certainty whether the recreational use of marijuana will ever be legalized in New York, it seems like a good bet.
 11 states have already done so, “blue” states are more likely to do so than “red” states, and New York is one of the most reliably “blue” states in the Union.
 Only time will tell, however, and for the moment, all possession and use of marijuana remains illegal although not necessarily criminal.

 Start Fighting Back Today

 If you have been arrested for a marijuana offense, either recently or years ago, contact E. Stewart Jones Hacker Murphy immediately – either to fight the prosecution or to arrange for the destruction of the records of an old conviction.
 Contact us online or call our office to set up a free initial consultation.
-We also maintain offices in Albany, Troy, Saratoga, and Latham.
+We also maintain offices in Albany, Troy, Saratoga, and Schenectady.